cjbarroso/logdog/README.rst

 - editdog: Call this script manually in order to enter a new log for the current date/time

-- transformdog: Convert the LogDog log files to several formats
+- transformdog (pending): Convert the LogDog log files to several formats

-- POSTdog: Post the logs to some time-logging services
+- POSTdog (pending): Post the logs to some time-logging services

-- correctdog: Check the structure of a log file, report inconsistencies

 Log files
 ==========